Click a category below!

 How is drawchange funded?

 We are funded primarily through individual donors.
-We also accept corporate sponsorships for events such as the drawchange 5k.
+We also accept corporate sponsorships.
+Please email us at email@example.com for more information about our sponsorship packet!
 Any level of donation makes a meaningful impact for the children we work with.
 Whether you can afford to give $5.00 or $500, please know that all donations really add up for us!

 What percentage of your funds stay in Atlanta versus your international projects?

 100% of funds raised in Atlanta stay in Atlanta unless otherwise specifically stated.
-We believe in supported our local community first and foremost.
+We believe in supporting our local community first and foremost.
 Our international projects are partnership commitments with other organizations, and are funded by the volunteers who participate every year.

 Can drawchange create a program in our organization or school?

 We focus on impoverished children, aged 5-10.
 If your school or organization will allow us to establish a program, and the children in your care fit in our category of both, aged 5-10, and “impoverished,” please email us at firstname.lastname@example.org.
 We’d love to build a new program!

 What do your programs focus on?

-Our programs aim to empower young children, who are currently living in deep poverty, to visualize a better lives for themselves, build confidence, relieve stress, build collaboration and teamwork skills, and foster their imaginations.
+Our programs aim to empower young children, who are currently living in deep poverty, to visualize a better life for themselves, build confidence, relieve stress, build collaboration and teamwork skills, and foster their imaginations.

 All projects focus on one or more elements of our core-curriculum below: